The planets and their aspects are the most important part of mundane astrology – and indeed, in all other forms of astrology too.

 Neptune

-Where Uranus represents the individual, and the spirit of individualism, Neptune represents the collective and the collectivist mindset.
+Neptune represents the collective, collectivism, and the collective unconscious.
+Compare this to Uranus, which represents the individual and the spirit of individualism.
 I’ve found sources stating that Neptune is left-leaning politics, similar to how Uranus is supposed to represent the right-wing.
 I modify this slightly by clarifying that just as Uranus is individualism, Neptune is collectivism.

 Left-wing politics tends to focus on the collective, but it is more precise to identify Neptune as signifying the spirit of collectivism itself, as opposite to simply aligning it with the political left.
 Note that fascism – and its demand for the people to fall into lockstep obedience to mandated rules dictated by an authoritarian leader – is signified by Neptune and not Uranus, because Neptune is collectivism in all its forms: both benign socialism and malignant authoritarianism.